Sydney Shields

-Sidney Shields (May 6, 1888 – September 19, 1960) was an American stage actress active during the early decades of the twentieth century.
+Sydney Shields (May 6, 1888 – September 19, 1960) was an American stage actress active during the early decades of the twentieth century.

 Early years

 Sydney Shields was born on May 6, 1888, in New Orleans, Louisiana, the first of five children to be raised by her parents, Bernard C. and Elizabeth "Bessie" M. (née Smallwood) Shields.
 Her father was an attorney and accountant who over his career served as a Louisiana State Legislator, New Orleans City Council member, director of New Orleans Public Schools and Assistant Secretary of the Board of Liquidation City Debt of New Orleans.
 Shield’s mother was one of the first female press agents in the United States and an accomplished actress who had performed with Minnie Maddern Fiske, Joe Haworth and Sydney Armstrong.

 While she was a student at Hollins College, Shields acted in dramas and wrote one-act plays that the dramatic society performed.
 After she sent the plays to an agent in New York, some of them were used in vaudeville.